Menu

 USEFUL GEAR TO PACK FOR THE ROUTEBURN TRACK

-Being a shorter hike and staying in huts, your pack is so much lighter (or at least mine gets lighter since I usually carry a lot of the food) but here are a few things that were useful on our Routeburn hike:
+Being a shorter hike and staying in huts, your pack is so much lighter (or at least mine gets lighter since I usually carry a lot of the food) but you still need some solid rain gear!

-HIKING THE ROUTEBURN TRACK: ITINERARY AND TRIP REPORT
+3-DAY ROUTEBURN ITINERARY & TRIP REPORT

 Torrential rain the day before had left us with low clouds and drizzly weather on our first day but we ended our adventure on a sunny, almost too warm day.